funny-family/solid-js-tooltip/README.md

 | `position`       | `top-left-corner` or `top-left` or `top-center` or `top-right` or `top-right-corner` or `right-top` or `right-center` or `right-bottom` or `bottom-right-corner` or `bottom-right` or `bottom-center` or `bottom-left` or `bottom-left-corner` or `left-bottom` or `left-center` or `left-top` | Tooltip position.
 By default it is `top-left` position.                                         |
 | `displayOnHover` | `boolean` or `undefined`                                                                                                                                                                                                                                                                       | Controls whether a tooltip is displayed when hovering over an element.
 Bu default is is `true`. |
 | `displayOnFocus` | `boolean` or `undefined`                                                                                                                                                                                                                                                                       | Controls whether a tooltip is displayed when focusing over an element.
 Bu default is is `true`. |

-### Directive options:

-- `tooltips`: Required.
-Array of options for tooltip:
-  - `element`: Required.
-Element used as a tooltip.
-  - `position`: Optional.
-Tooltip position.
-Available positions: `top-left-corner`, `top-left`, `top-center`, `top-right`, `top-right-corner`, `right-top`, `right-center`, `right-bottom`, `bottom-right-corner`, `bottom-right`, `bottom-center`, `bottom-left`, `bottom-left-corner`, `left-bottom`, `left-center`, `left-top`.
-  - `displayOnHover`: Optional.
-Controls whether a tooltip is displayed when hovering over an element.
-  - `displayOnFocus`: Optional.
-Controls whether a tooltip is displayed when focusing over an element.
-- `onMouseEnter`: Optional.
-Event that occurs when the mouse pointer enters an element.
-  - 1
-  - 1
-  - 2
-- `onMouseLeave`: Optional.
-Event that occurs when the mouse pointer leaves an element.
-- `onFocusIn`: Optional.
-Event that occurs when an element gets focus.
-- `onFocusOut`: Optional.
-Event that occurs when an element loses focus.